Does 1 Corinthians 8:6 include Jesus in the Shema?

 Therefore, Trinitarians argue, when Paul described Jesus as “one Lord,” he also identified Him as God.
 This article responds with two counterarguments:

-The word that is translated as “Lord” (kurios in Greek) means “lord” (e.g., Acts 15:26) or “master” (e.g., Mark 13:35) or “owner” (e.g., Matt 20:8).
-This title, therefore, may be applied to God and to Jesus and to a human being without saying that they are all God.
+The word translated as “Lord” (kurios in Greek) means “lord” (e.g., Acts 15:26) or “master” (e.g., Mark 13:35) or “owner” (e.g., Matt 20:8).
+This title, therefore, may be applied to God and Jesus and a human being without saying that they are all God.

 Although 1 Corinthians 8:6 identifies Jesus as Lord, this does not mean that He is God or equal to God, for God appointed the Son as “Lord.”
 For example: